 The Delta Stewardship Council is holding two open houses to facilitate the public review of the Draft Program EIR for the Delta Plan Amendments.
-The PEIR will be released by November 1, 2017.
+The PEIR was released on November 1, 2017.

 Wednesday, November 1, 2017

 2101 E. Earhart Ave., #100